Rock Climbing in Banff: Routes & Guide Services

 Grassi Lakes (Canmore)

 The most popular sport climbing area in the Bow Valley.
 Steep limestone walls with well-bolted routes ranging from 5.7 to 5.13.
-The setting is stunning — perched above two turquoise lakes with views across the Bow Valley.
+The setting is gorgeous — perched above two turquoise lakes with views across the Bow Valley.
 Over 70 routes in a compact area make this perfect for a half-day of climbing.
 Easy 20-minute approach.

 Back of the Lake (Lake Louise)

-World-class alpine rock climbing on the massive cliffs above Lake Louise.
+Exceptional alpine rock climbing on the massive cliffs above Lake Louise.
 Multi-pitch routes up to 600 metres on excellent quartzite.
 This is serious climbing — long approaches, alpine conditions, and routes that demand experience.

 Cougar Canyon (Canmore)